 The Trap of Presiding Over Strategy

 Two long term business trends, the rise of managerialism and the intensification of specialization, have conspired to create a strategy trap by encouraging general managers — whether CEOs, business unit Presidents, or product/brand/geography managers — to preside over rather than lead the creation of strategy.
-In my 14th Playing to Win/Practitioner Insights (PTW/PI) piece, I will argue that it is a dangerous trap, which general managers and their organizations need to avoid.
+In my 14th Playing to Win/Practitioner Insights (PTW/PI) piece, I will argue that presiding over strategy is a dangerous trap, which general managers and their organizations need to avoid.
 (Links for the rest of the PTW/PI series can be found here.)

 The Rise of Managerialism

 The concept of management has been around for a long time.
 Greek philosopher Socrates discussed it extensively in the 4th century BC and even declared it to be a respectable calling in a departure from his usual distain for things economic!
 But for most of history, businesses were small, and most managers split their time between managing and delivering the product/service, which is still the case for today’s small businesses.
 But over time, businesses grew to great size, especially when the Industrial Revolution opened the doors for large-scale manufacturing.
 The sprawling companies that have emerged since have needed more coordination and control, augmenting the importance of management, and creating ever larger cadres of managers who don’t produce the product/service but supervise others who do so.